-One of the reasons why we’re so successful at Inner Peace Acupuncture is because we’re not just acupuncturists.
+One of the reasons why we’re so successful at Inner Peace Acupuncture is that we’re not just acupuncturists.
 Acupuncture is great, but it’s only one aspect of what we do.

 We integrate Chinese medicine with functional medicine and incorporate nutrition, lifestyle, exercise, environmental detox, and supplements for a well-rounded treatment protocol to help you get pregnant faster.